 Any vessel flying the United States flag is still covered by United States maritime law even while sailing in international waters.
 However, the intersections of domestic and foreign maritime law can prove complex, archaic, and confusing, even knowing you have the maritime laws of the United States on your side.
 Luckily, the maritime attorneys of O’Bryan Baun Karamanian have navigated these complicated waters before, and know how to steer your case to a successful resolution.

 Under the right circumstances, international waters law can help with untimely deaths and fatalities as well.
-Among the many different acts that make up maritime law in America, the Death on the High Seas act directly applies to any maritime worker who dies in the line of duty.
-This act helps to cover any death caused by malfunctioning equipment, dangerous voyages in rough seas, poorly trained crew, unseaworthy vessels, or any number of other accidents that are found to be the fault of the shipowner.
-With this act your family will be financially protected in the event of a death while working on the water in addition to any standard maritime injuries you may encounter.
+Among the many different acts that make up maritime law in America, the Death on the High Seas Act directly applies to any maritime worker who dies in the line of duty.
+This act helps to cover any death found to be the fault of the shipowner, such as unsafe working conditions or errors in navigation.
+As with the Jones Act, these laws apply to any vessel flying the American flag, even if the death occurs in international or foreign waters.

 How does maritime law work in international waters?

 Even if your death or injury occurs in international waters, the Jones Act still entitles you to a trial in the federal courts of the United States.
 You are able to file your claim and open a case just like you would were the accident to have happened in American waters, and the act will allow you to seek financial compensation no matter where the injury took place – as long as the vessel is flying an American flag.